DEFINITION & CALCULATION of PRAYER TIMINGS

 Now we return back to what mean time is...

 The worldwide civil time system takes a day as 24 hours, which is in fact only an average value per day.
 However, the real duration of a day is changing periodically throughout the year.
-So each day, one complete rotation of the Earth takes several seconds more or less than 24 hours and the real time advances or delays against the mean time.
+So each day, one complete rotation of the Earth with respect to Sun takes several seconds more or less than 24 hours and the real time advances or delays against the mean time.
 As these daily tiny drifts accumulate, the total drift can reach 16 minutes.
 Figure 10 displays this time drift within a year (drift in minutes vs. day of year).
 To find the real noon time for a specific day, the relevant drift value should be subtracted from 12:00.
 For example, the Greenwich zenith time for the 72nd day of the year will be 12:10.
 Drift is known in literature as "Equation of Time" (EoT).
 On the picture below (right), you can also observe the outcome of this drift.
 The picture is formed by the superposition of the Sun's position on the sky at the same time (12:00) of every day; the compound effect of eccentricity and obliquity cause the Sun to deflect horizontally and vertically, constituting an "eight" shape, or "analemma".
 You can take a look at the animation or at a series of beautiful analemma photographs have been taken by the astrophotographer Antony Ayiomamits.

 Figure 10.
 Annual Drift of the Noon Time (EoT) and the Analemma